 Are you looking to protect your brain health this year?
 What about boosting your memory, motivation, creativity, as well as alertness?
-If so, then you may want to look to nootropics.
-These cognitive enhancers, derived from plants or isolated amino acids, may also help to reduce the risk of age-related brain decline.
+If so, then you may want to look at the nootropics.
+These cognitive enhancers, derived from plants or isolated amino acids, may also help to reduce the risk of age-related brain decline, but taking racetams may help, and using this guide on racetams may boost cognitive performance.

 Used in both Chinese medicine and Ayurveda medicine for thousands of years, these elements come in either natural or synthetic substances.
 What’s more, there are also prescription nootropics that are used to counteract the symptoms of attention deficit hyperactivity disorder (ADHD), narcolepsy, or Alzheimer’s disease.